pathfindermilan/Intervuo/README.md

 - **ChatGPT**: To generate relevant interview questions and evaluate responses.
 - **React**: To create a responsive and interactive web application.
 - **Next.js**: For server-side rendering and optimized performance.
-- **Node.js & Express**: Backend services to handle API requests and data management.
+- **Node.js & Express**: Backend services to handle API requests and data management from frontend site.
+- **Django**: Backend services to handle API requests and data management from AI site.

 ## 🌐 How to Use Intervuo
 1. **Register**: Sign up on the **Intero** web application.